wagners32/RubyImageDocker/README.md

-# Ruby Image
-Imagem mínima de Ruby com mariadb and MSSQL
+Minimum Ruby image with mariadb and MSSQL